-A. ICT (Inverted Calcaneus Technique) is a method of treatment used exclusively by the Heel Clinic specifically for heel related ailments.
+A. ICT (Inverted Calcaneus Technique) is a method of treatment used by the Heel Clinic specifically for heel related ailments.

-To correct these angles the Heel Clinic has designed a unique prescription orthotic to realign the calcaneus providing a more functionally efficient foot during gait (walking, pills standing or running).
+To correct these angles the Heel Clinic has designed a unique prescription orthotic to realign the calcaneus providing a more functionally efficient foot during gait (walking, standing or running).
 This technique has shown to achieve superior results treating heel related ailments than standard arch based supports.

 A. It is important to know that spurs grow all over the body and are natures way of trying to create a connection to torn or strained tissue (ligaments/tendons) attached to bone.
 That is, spurs grow because of pain, not painful in themselves.
 Hence the Clinic treats the tissue strain.